 #3 — Are you extending brand recognition to your sales chat strategy?

 All businesses know that brand awareness increases loyalty.
-A huge piece of the brand loyalty puzzle is trust.
+A huge piece of the brand loyalty puzzle is, predictably, trust.

 Users today are bombarded with pop-ups everywhere they surf — from ads to cookie acceptance notices.
 You want your chat box to seamlessly flow from your brand so that it’s easily recognizable.